 When Anoko ni Kiss to Shirayuri wo, Volume 3 (あの娘にキスと白百合を) begins, we turn our attention briefly back to the initial couple we met in Volume 1, Kurozawa Yurine and Shiramine Ayaka.
 Finals time always stress Ayaka out, as she is eternally chasing after Yurine, the natural genius who never studies.
 Ayaka tortures herself studying and studying and, as grades come in, Ayaka becomes more and more depressed.
 Yurine, the slacker and doofus, has beat her again.
 Yurine’s affection for Ayaka just becomes galling, until, finally, Ayaka gets a top score.
 Yurine admits that she’s just really at school and won’t really be sorry about that, but she does genuinely love Ayaka.
 Ayaka, her ego salved, is ready to accept Yurine’s feelings once again.

 From here, we move on to the story of the president and vice president of the drama club.
-Yurine (and therefore Ayaka) are dragged into the Drama Club’s ongoing issues with the Student Council, a member of which appears to be dedicated to destroying the Drama club.
+Yurine (and therefore Ayaka) are dragged into the Gardening Club’s ongoing issues with the Student Council, a member of which appears to be dedicated to destroying the Gardening club.
 The arc, which does not get a “happy” ending, much like the main arc in Volume 2, is about love and betrayal and growing up.
 It was, by far and away, the most adult so far of the arcs and also the most depressing, while still remaining sort of hopeful.

 I keep saying this about this series – it appears at first glimpse to be another Marimite clone, but it is definitely it’s own thing.
 If there is one real criticism of the series, it’s that it’s one of those all-lesbian schools, where there don’t seem to be any straight girls and where nearly every character we meet has to be paired off.
 Other than this quibble, we’ve met characters far richer than they first appeared to be.